Table of contents

 - Download and launch the Clario app

-- Make use of our 7-day free trial to turn on the Browsing protection
+- Turn on the Browsing protection

 - Allow Clario to add VPN Configurations to your device